rz0718/reading-notes/5min-stat.md

 * the expectation in the definition of In is with respect to the distribution of X1, X2, Xn, p(x1, x2,..,xn|θ)

 For i.i.d. data the Fisher information In(θ)=nI(θ) and so increases linearly with n (see notes above).
 Consequently the variance decreases linearly with n and the RMSE decreases with n0.5.
 Thus, for example, to halve the RMSE we need to multiply sample size by 4.
 The I(θ) is the fisher information for a single observation

+6. Bayes stat. is trying to solve the posterior probability.
+Here, sometimes, you will find the result is the density of a distribution you recongize.
+While in the majority cases, we can only use computational methods to compute quantities of interest.